jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-04-matchup/draft/chapter-03.md

 Study group on Wednesday is different.

 For one thing, Ethan and I show up together.
 For another, when we sit down on Jordan's couch, we sit next to each other instead of leaving deliberate space between us.
+His thigh presses against mine and I can barely remember my own name, let alone physics formulas.

 Maya sees it immediately and grins so wide I'm worried her face will split.